This blog post is the first in a series about how to monitor NGINX and make the most out of your web delivery infrastructure with NGINX Amplify:

 Note: You can add the NGINX Amplify agent to servers that don’t run NGINX or NGINX Plus if you find it convenient to do so.
 However, the information that NGINX Amplify provides for such servers is minimal.

-Create a Dashboard for Monitoring
+Creating a Dashboard for Monitoring

 On the NGINX Amplify Dashboards page, you can configure custom graphs to report metrics of your choice.
 You can perform various operations on the incoming data, including filtering, summation and averaging of multiple metrics, and more.
 Use dashboards to monitor NGINX on specific servers or groups of servers, and to track specific microservices, entire applications, and more.